Intradco Global helps to return the critically endangered black rhino to the wilds of Rwanda

 Upon touching down in Kigali International Airport (KGL) the rhinos were carefully transferred to trucks to continue the final leg of their journey by road, conducted under police escort.

-Tom Lamb, Intradco project manager, accompanied the animals on both flights and travelled with the team for the five hour drive to Akegara National Park where they were successfully released.
+Tom Lamb, Intradco Global project manager, accompanied the animals on both flights and travelled with the team for the five hour drive to Akegara National Park where they were successfully released.

 Commenting on the project, he said: